A uniform lower bound on the norms of hyperplane projections of spherical polytopes

-Indeed, let $F = \conv \{ a_1, a_2, \ldots, a_n\}$ be a bad face.
-The region $\{ x \in F: \dist(x, \bd F) \geq s\}$ is a simplex $F'$, positively homothetic to $F$ (soon, we shall see that $F'$ is non-empty).
+is a simplex, positively homothetic to $F$ (soon, we shall see that $F'$ is non-empty).
 As the hyperplane $Y$ does not intersect $F'$, the simplex $F'$ lies in one of the open half-spaces determined by $Y$.
 Without loss of generality, let us assume that a vertex $a_1$ of $F$ lies in the opposite (closed) half-space -- as $Y$ has a non-empty intersection with $F$, there are vertices in both closed half-spaces.
 Let $f_1$ be the face of $F$ not containing $a_1$ (thus $f_1$ has dimension $n-2)$.
 Then, it is clear that $Y$ intersects the parallelotope

 Let $a_1'$ be a vertex of $F'$ corresponding to $a_1$.
-Then $a_1' \in P_1$ and $||a_1-x|| \leq ||a_1-a_1'||$ for some $x \in P_1 \cap Y$.
-We shall now prove an upper estimate on the distance $||a_1-a_1'||$.
+Then $a_1' \in P_1$ and $\|a_1-x\| \leq \|a_1-a_1'\|$ for some $x \in P_1 \cap Y$.
+We shall now prove an upper estimate on the distance $\|a_1-a_1'\|$.
 Let $0<k<1$ be the homothety ratio of $F$ and $F'$ and let $r$ be the inradius of $F$.
 The homothety center $c$ is the incenter of both $F$ and $F'$.
 In particular, $kr + s = r$, which gives us an equality $k = \frac{r-s}{r}$.
 Furthermore,

 which yields

 We shall now establish a lower bound on the inradius $r$.
 Let us observe that

 but on the other hand,